Current density distribution for the quantum Hall effect: Introduction

 The ballistic trajectory of a charged particle exposed to a magnetic field is chiral, a fundamental property related with the axial symmetry of the magnetic field vector.
-In solids, however, boundary conditions and momentum scattering can alter the impact of the axial symmetry and obscure the chirality of trajectories.
-This is clearly the case for the classical Hall effect described by the Drude model, which predicts a homogeneous unidirectional current density.
-The Drude model uses a relaxation time ansatz, which is local in nature and justified in the diffusive regime for $\mu B\lesssim1$, where $\mu$ is the mobility \cite{Sirt2024-b-arxiv}.
+In solids, however, boundary conditions and momentum scattering can alter the impact of the axial symmetry and obscure the chirality of the trajectories of carriers.
+This is clearly the case for the classical Hall effect described by the Drude model, as it predicts a homogeneous unidirectional current density.
+The Drude model uses a relaxation time ansatz, which is local in nature and well justified in the diffusive regime for $\mu B\lesssim1$ \cite{Sirt2025b}, where $\mu$ is the mobility and $B$ the magnitude of the magnetic field component perpendicular to the plane of the 2DES.